 - a.
-Number of technicians certified, by area and field center - b.
-Number of studies performed in past month, by area, field center, and technician - c.
-As in (b.), for the past two months.
-This report documents which technicians are not performing enough studies to maintain certification.
+Number of studies performed in past quarter, by area, field center, and technician (quarterly) - b.
+As in (a.), for the whole period since Visit 4 started.

 Note: In addition to the bimonthly reports, semi-annual reports are also produced to account for revisions generated by the bimonthly reports.